Manuscript Detail

 Notes:

-The Mother and Infant Home Visiting Program Evaluation included four evidence-based home visiting models; this review focuses on Nurse-Family Partnership.
+The Mother and Infant Home Visiting Program Evaluation included four evidence-based home visiting models; this review focuses on Nurse-Family Partnership and the findings in Knox & Michalopoulos, 2023.
+HomVEE has reviewed additional analyses from the MIHOPE evaluation under Michalopoulos et al., 2019.
 Findings for maternal health status and depression; food insecurity; parental unsupportiveness, engagement, and discipline; awareness of health and safety hazards; several findings related to child behavior; and one child maltreatment outcome related to physical abuse received a rating of indeterminate because HomVEE could not assess whether the measures were reliable according to HomVEE standards.
 One finding, any report of child maltreatment, was ineligible for review because HomVEE does not review unsubstantiated reports of child maltreatment.
 Information on sample sizes and reliability and validity of measures, along with information necessary to demonstrate equivalence of the intervention and comparison groups, is based on correspondence with the authors.

 Study characteristics

-Study participants Study participants were recruited into the Mother and Infant Home Visiting Program Evaluation (MIHOPE) from 2012 to 2015.
+Study participants The Mother and Infant Home Visiting Program Evaluation (MIHOPE) is a national evaluation of the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.
+MIHOPE study participants were recruited from 2012 to 2015.
 Participants were eligible for the MIHOPE evaluation if they were pregnant or had children younger than 6 months old, were age 15 or older at enrollment, spoke English or Spanish proficiently, and met the relevant eligibility criteria for the local home visiting model.
-A total of 1,235 participants were randomly assigned to either the Nurse-Family Partnership (NFP) home visiting intervention group (615 participants) or the comparison condition (620 participants).
-Up to 1,176 participants were included in the study: 585 in NFP and 591 in the comparison group.
-Similarly, up to 1,105 children were included in the study: 551 in NFP and 554 in the comparison group.
+A total of 1,235 participants were recruited for the study in Nurse-Family Partnership (NFP) programs and randomly assigned to either the NFP home visiting intervention group (615 participants) or the comparison condition (620 participants).
+Up to 1,176 participants recruited for the study through NFP programs were included in the analyses: 585 in NFP and 591 in the comparison group.
+Similarly, up to 1,105 children of these participants were included in the analyses: 551 in NFP and 554 in the comparison group.
 Outcomes were measured when the study children were 15 months old.
-In the study, 30 percent of participants were of Mexican origin, 18 percent were another Hispanic ethnicity, 17 percent were White, 24 percent were Black, and 10 percent were another race.
+For the MIHOPE participants recruited through NFP programs, 30 percent of participants were of Mexican origin, 18 percent were another Hispanic ethnicity, 17 percent were White, 24 percent were Black, and 10 percent were another race.
 Forty-one percent had less than a high school diploma at study entry.
-At enrollment, the average age of participant was 21.
+At enrollment, the average age of participants recruited through HFA programs was 21.

 Setting The study took place in 12 states: California, Georgia, Illinois, Iowa, Kansas, Michigan, Nevada, New Jersey, Pennsylvania, South Carolina, Washington, and Wisconsin.
 The evaluation selected 22 local program affiliates that operated Nurse-Family Partnership and met program eligibility criteria.

-Intervention services The Nurse-Family Partnership (NFP) intervention consists of activities designed to help participants obtain prenatal care, improve their diets, reduce their use of harmful substances, provide responsible and competent care for their children, plan future pregnancies, continue their education, and find work.
+Intervention services As described in this manuscript, the Nurse-Family Partnership (NFP) intervention consists of activities designed to help participants obtain prenatal care, improve their diets, reduce their use of harmful substances, provide responsible and competent care for their children, plan future pregnancies, continue their education, and find work.
 The content and delivery of NFP vary, with flexibility of the visit, content, and frequency based on families’ strengths, risks, and needs.
 Participants enroll in NFP when they are no more than 28 weeks pregnant.
 The manuscript does not provide additional information on the NFP programs in the study, including the intensity or length of services offered to participating families.

 Comparison conditions Participants assigned to the comparison group were not eligible to receive Nurse-Family Partnership services.
 They received information about other appropriate services in their local community.